 The statute and regulations require that a TMDL be established with consideration of seasonal variations.
-The method chosen for including seasonal variations in the TMDL must be described $(CWA \S 303(d)(1)(C), 40 C.F.R. \S 130.7(c)(1))$.
+The method chosen for including seasonal variations in the TMDL must be described $(CWA \S 303(d)(1)(C), 40 \text{ C.F.R.} \S 130.7(c)(1)).$

-Annabessacook Lake TMDL considered seasonal variations because the allowable annual load was developed to be protective of the most sensitive time of year - during the summer, when conditions most favor the growth of algae and aquatic macrophytes (see page 36 TMDL report).
-The TMDL is protective of all seasons, given lake's flushing rate of 3.7 flushes/year, and the fact that BMPs implemented (implemented and proposed) have been designed to address TP loading during all seasons.
+Pleasant Pond TMDL considered seasonal variations because the allowable annual load was developed to be protective of the most sensitive time of year - during the summer, when conditions most favor the growth of algae and aquatic macrophytes (see page 35 TMDL report).
+The TMDL is protective of all seasons, given the pond's flushing rate of 5.6 flushes per year, and the fact that BMPs implemented (implemented and proposed) have been designed to address TP loading during all seasons.